Single-conflict colorings of degenerate graphs: General conflicts

-then $G$ has a single-conflict coloring with respect to $f$ and $C$. \end{theorem} \begin{proof} We will use a similar probabilistic method as in Theorem \ref{thmOrientation}, but we will need to work much harder to show that the Lov\'asz Local Lemma still applies.
+\toappendix{ \begin{proof}[Proof of Theorem~\ref{thm:general}] We will use a similar probabilistic method as in Theorem \ref{thmOrientation}, but we will need to work much harder to show that the Lov\'asz Local Lemma still applies.
 We write $C = \{1, \dots, k\}$ for our color set.
-We define our color inventories $S_v$ and $S_v'$ as well as our bad events $B_v$ in the same way as Theorem \ref{thmOrientation}, but this time we will use the probability value
+We define our color inventories $S_v$ and $S_v'$, as well as our bad events $B_v$, in the same way as Theorem \ref{thmOrientation}, but this time we will use the probability value

 Again, we can assume that $k \leq 2d$, so we assume that $p \leq \frac{1}{4}$.